 (1862 - 1865), near Tushka

 Old Boggy Depot is located 15 miles southwest of Atoka.
 This was a CSA supply depot during the Civil War.
 It later served as a stage coach station, Chickasaw headquarters, and temporary Choctaw Nation capital.
-The Confederate Memorial Museum is near here.
+The former state park is now managed by the Chickasaw and Choctaw Nations since 2012.
+Of interest nearby is the Confederate Memorial Museum, located in Atoka.

 (1862 - 1865), near Kenefic